maaamky2024/TrackMate/docs/privacy.md

 ## 1. Information We Collect

 - **Local Data**
-  All data, including--but not limited to--journal entries, logged interactions, emotion tags, and pattern-analysis data are only stored **locally** on your device.
+  All data, including--but not limited to--journal entries, logged interactions, selected emotion tags, and pattern-analysis data are only stored **locally** on your device.
 We do **not** ever collect or transmit any of this data to any servers.
 Ever.

 - **Device Permissions**
   If you enable biometric lock (Face ID/Touch ID), the app uses your device’s secure enclave to authenticate but does not access or store any of your biometric data.